Set up your Hanko account

-When creating a relying party you must provide a relying party name of your choosing and your web application's Origin.
-Because WebAuthn must be run from a secure context, this has to be either
+When creating a Authentication API project party you must provide a name of your choosing and your web application's origin, i.e. the URL for the web application that you wish to secure using WebAuthn in order to register and authenticate users.
+In FIDO®/WebAuthn terms this application is called a relying party.
+Because WebAuthn must be run from a secure context, the origin has to be either

 - a local address (